Most of the Xennials’ subculture has vanished — but not all of it.

 Case in point: My wife was born in 1982, and we share these micro-cultural preferences.
 Whenever we have a couple of hours to spare, we hang out.
 It’s like an episode of Friends where our living room is our Central Perk.
 I could never see myself living with someone that doesn’t put being a good friend first.

 I think that the Xennial generation still shares this deeply rooted anti-douchebaggery preference.
-If you want to play rich on Instagram or brag about your hipster hobbies, then I’m sorry: you’re an asshole.
+If you want to play rich on Instagram or brag about your hipster hobbies, I’m sorry: you’re an asshole.

 Ultimately, at least to us, your character is a choice.